 The 2013 Shelby v.
 Holder Supreme Court decision gutted a crucial part of the Voting Rights Act which contained a formula requiring certain areas with a history of disenfranchisement problems to seek pre-clearance from the Department of Justice when making changes to election procedures.
 Just 24 hours after the release of the Shelby decision, Texas announced a plan to implement a strict photo ID requirement for voting.
-Since then, 21 states enacted new restrictive voting requirements and across 13 states, 1,688 polling sites have closed, which overwhelmingly impacts and limits access to the ballot for Communities of Color.
+Since then, more than 440 laws that would restrict American's freedom to vote have been introduced in 49 states, which would overwhelmingly impact and limit access to the ballot for Communities of Color.
 Along with our partners, the Reform Movement continues to push for a restoration of the voting rights act and efforts to ensure equal access to the freedom to vote so that the promise of democracy is made real for us all.

 Related Press Releases

 Reform Movement Leaders Respond to Confirmation of Judge Ketanji Brown Jackson to the Supreme Court of the United States

 Learn more about the RAC's key issues and get involved by signing up for the legislative updates newsletter.

 Thank you for subscribing to emails from the RAC!
 Please check your inbox for our emails and to manage your subscriptions.